ALTER SYSTEM

 If you specify

-, then the dispatcher stops accepting new connections immediately and Oracle Database terminates all existing connections through that dispatcher.
+IMMEDIATE, then the dispatcher stops accepting new connections immediately and Oracle Database terminates all existing connections through that dispatcher.
 After all sessions are cleaned up, the dispatcher process shuts down.

 -